 Countries Generating Greatest Trade Surpluses for Taiwan

-Taiwan won a total $41.3 billion trade surplus from all products bought and sold on international markets during 2022, down -36.1% from the $64.6 billion in black ink one year earlier.
+Taiwan earned a total US$80.5 billion trade surplus from all products bought and sold on international markets during 2024, expanding by 8.4% from the $74.3 billion in black ink one year earlier for 2023.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.